-My team collaborated with Oregon Metro to develop a TSMO Strategy for the Portland Metro Region.
-The strategy is rooted in equity goals that aim to correct past disparities and undue burdens experienced by BIPOC and people with low incomes.
+In collaboration with Oregon Metro, my team developed a regional TSMO strategy rooted in equity, addressing past disparities and reducing burdens experienced by BIPOC communities and people with low incomes.

 The first major milestone over the year-long project was the creation of the Equity Tree, an assessment tool that guides TSMO decision making in the region for years to come: